 Each year, City of Boroondara participates in the Victorian Government’s state-wide Local Government Community Satisfaction Survey.

-- Appearance of public spaces (80 out of 100)
+- appearance of public places (80 out of 100)

-- Recreational facilities (79 out of 100)
+- recreational facilities (79 out of 100)

 About the survey

 The Community Satisfaction Survey is conducted by an independent research consultant, JWS Research, on behalf of the Department of Environment, Land, Water and Planning.
-Each year it asks a representative sample of community members to rate their satisfaction with a range of Council services.
+Each year it asks a representative sample of community members to rate their satisfaction with a range of council services.